BlockDevsUnited/NFT-Tutorial/README.md

 npm install --save-dev hardhat
 ```

-We recommend reviewing the hardhat documentation here
+We recommend reviewing the [hardhat documentation and tutorial](https://hardhat.org).

 Next, start a hardhat project